isomerpages/pa-chingay/pages/Community Art Installations.md

 <h4>Container Installation</h4>
-<p>Container Art Installation made up of 28 20-footer and 40-footer containers, designed and conceptualised by Sam Lo.
-Standing 18 metres high, and spanning over 60 metres, this Container Art Installation will be co-created by 480 youths together with Sam Lo.
-The finished artwork will serve as the performance backdrop for Chingay 2023.
-It is the largest-ever Community Art installation at the Chingay parade.</p>
+<p>Standing 18 metres high, and spanning over 60 metres, the Container Art Installation is made up of 28 20-footer and 40-footer containers, designed and conceptualised by Sam Lo.
+It is co-created by 480 youths and is the largest-ever Community Art installation at the Chingay parade.
+The Continer Installation serves as a performance backdrop for Chingay 2023.</p>